dingjamma/SuperbowlLXPrediction/README.md

 The most interesting part wasn't the prediction - it was what the data revealed:

-- **Defense wins championships** - Winners averaged defensive rank 6.6 vs losers at 9.4
+- **Regular season wins literally don't matter** - Model gave it 0.0% importance.
+The 48% upset rate confirms this.
-- **Regular season wins don't matter** - 48% of Super Bowls were won by the team with fewer wins
+- **Defense and offense are equally important** - 36.6% vs 35.2%, nearly identical
-- **Offense + defense combined** matters more than either alone
+- **Balanced teams win championships** - You need both sides of the ball

 ---